wp-plugins/get-in-touch/readme.txt

 = 1.0 =

-* Initial version of checkin.
+* Initial version of Get In Touch Plugin checkin.

 == Changelog ==